CRH

 - Increased thermogenesis via the catecholaminergic system3

-- Increase energy metabolism and fat burning34
+- Increase in energy turnover and fat burning34

 - Increased heart rate and blood pressure12